 Primary Supervisor: Professor Gary Bending, School of Life Sciences

-PhD project title: Circadian rhythms in plant-microbe interactions
+PhD project title: Circadian rhythms in plant-microbe-soil interactions

 University of Registration: University of Warwick